zazuko/rdfjs-elements/.changeset/eleven-peaches-hope.md

 '@rdfjs-elements/formats-pretty': minor
 ---

-The package is not ESM-only
+The package is now ESM-only